riordan/nyc-batch-geocoder/README.md

 **File read/write mode**
 1. Put your addresses into `data/addresses.json` (as directed above)
-2. RUN THE GEOCODER: From within the `nyc-batch-geocoder` folder, run: `docker run -t -v $PWD/data:/nyc-batch-geocoder/data riordan:nyc-batch-geocoder > data/geocoded.csv`
+2. RUN THE GEOCODER: From within the `nyc-batch-geocoder` folder, run: `docker run -i -v $PWD/data:/nyc-batch-geocoder/data riordan:nyc-batch-geocoder > data/geocoded.csv`
 3. Wait, but not too long.
 Your addresses will be geocoded into `data/geocoded.csv`

 **NOTE**: the `-v $PWD/data:/nyc-batch-geocoder/data` part of running the geocoder is critical to making this work.
 Inside the Docker container, the geocoder expects your data to live at `/nyc-batch-geocoder/data`.
 To get your data there, this command mounts your local `data/` folder so it is also readable from within the Docker container.